 I have recently finished the latest of Toby Clements’ wonderful Kingmaker series, which through stark prose and thorough research brings the tragedy, confusion and vulnerability of ordinary people caught up in the enormous events of the Wars of the Roses vividly to life.
-In his books Cold Mountain and Thirteen Moons, Charles Frazier carries the reader on a bed of almost lyrical language into a young, uncertain America battling to find its identity.
+In his book Days Without End, Sebastian Barry carries the reader on a bed of lyrical language into the heart of a young, uncertain and violent America, battling to find its identity, as is the wonderfully eloquent narrator.
 Beautifully evocative and knowledgeable, I would love to find similar books that present historical detail and events through a prism of good old-fashioned storytelling.

 Room, by Emma Donoghue, is another truly unique and utterly mesmerising book.
 Again, the language is clever and the voice totally convincing.
 And what a brave subject.
 I am looking for similar fiction; work that challenges the reader, and sometimes takes them beyond their comfort zone.

 As the old cliché goes, sometimes fact is stranger than fiction, and if the story is interesting enough then I would be keen to hear about it.
-I am thoroughly enjoying Agent Zigzag by Ben Macintyre at the moment, and his account of one the most extraordinary characters to emerge from the Second World War.
-Any other non-fiction that never ceases to amaze is also warmly welcomed.
+I thoroughly enjoyed Agent Zigzag by Ben Macintyre, and his account of one the most extraordinary characters to emerge from the Second World War.
+Any other narrative non-fiction that never ceases to amaze is also warmly welcomed.

 Winter Pilgrims by Toby Clements